Skip to main content

 EAS Build Configuration

-When using EAS Build, you must configure your eas.json to use a build image that includes Xcode 26.2 to build your app.
+When using EAS Build, configure your eas.json to use a build image with Xcode 26.1+.
 Use "image": "latest" or choose from the available build images:

 {